 Presentation

-As such, the goal of this project is not only to understand the processes behind the transmission of texts, but also to grasp the extent to which humans are the actors of the transmission of their own culture and how much the survival of texts or the constitution of cultural canons are due to chance.
+Hence, the project aims not only to understand the processes by which texts are transmitted but also to grasp the extent to which humans are the actors in the transmission of their own culture and the extent to which the survival of texts or the constitution of cultural canons are due to chance.

 Funding